Ramadan and its Protocol

 We can further magnify Ramadhan as “it keeps two shades within it”.

 - Second is the joy of Sehar(سحر) and Iftar(افطار).
 The whole family gathers and enjoys the two meals together.
-The beauty of Sehar and Iftar is, all Muslims nationwide dine their meal together in their own homes, according to precise mention time that is associated with Azan-e- Fajir(صبح صادق/ فجر) for “Sehar” to observe fast and Azan-e- Maghrib(مغرب کی اذان) for Iftar that is to break “fast”.
-It is the reminder of discipline and unity of life.
+The beauty of Sehar and Iftar is, all Muslims nationwide dine their meal together in their own homes, according to the precise mention time that is associated with Azan-e- Fajir(صبح صادق/ فجر) for “Sehar” to observe fast and Azan-e- Maghrib(مغرب کی اذان) for Iftar that is to break “fast”.
+It is a reminder of discipline and unity in life.